JustasB/BlenderNEURON/docs/source/getting-started.rst

 2. Add cells that will form synapses to different groups
 3. Expand 'Form Synapses'
  - This section will appear when you have at least two groups
-4. Select groups for the 'Source' (presynaptic) and 'Destination' (postsynaptic) cells.
+4. Select groups for the 'Source' (presynaptic) and 'Destination' (postsynaptic) cells
  - Must be different groups
-5. Select synaptic mechanism next to 'Synapse'
+5. Select synaptic mechanism next to 'Synapse', if you have additional mechanisms loaded in NEURON
- - ...
+ - By default, NEURON lets you use 'ExpSyn' mechanism
+ - For help on compiling mod files to add mechanisms: `Mod Files <https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3263&sid=2c672c89ff0c1c17a90f35d3c44696d0>`_
+6. Select sections that will form synapses next to 'Sections:'
+ - Surround characters with asterisks (\*example\*) to include all sections with those characters in the name
+7. Press 'Find Synapse Locations' to display locations
+8. Create the synapses in NEURON by pressing 'Create Synapses'
+9. Or save synapses to a JSON file by pressing 'Save Synapse Set to JSON File'

 ******************************
 Confining Cells between Layers
 ******************************

-1. Import at least two cells
+1. Import at least one cell
 2. Import or create mesh object(s) to confine the cells between
 3. Expand 'Confine Between Layers'
- - Section will appear once at least two cells are imported ...
+ - Section will appear once at least one cells is imported
+4. Select objects for the confinement 'Start Layer' and 'End Layer'
+5. Next to 'Name Contains:', select sections that will be confined
+ - Surround characters with asterisks to confine all sections with those characters
+6. To confine the sections between the layers, press 'Confine'
+7. Save changes in Blender by pressing 'Update Groups with Confinement Results'
+8. Save confinement results to NEURON by pressing 'Export Cell Groups to NEURON' under 'Import / Export'